-Writing is my creative outlet and I’m hoping it will also become my career.
-My undergraduate degree is in Literary Journalism and my writing has been published under my name in one extraordinary circumstance, and under other people’s names, the rest of the time.
-Some of the more interesting ghost-writing projects have been encyclopedia articles on the American West (this probably makes more sense if I tell you I have a Master’s degree in Early American History), forewords to books, and a celebrity chef’s blog.
+Writing is my creative outlet and my career.
+My undergraduate degree is in Literary Journalism.
+I write the Locavore Lowdown, a Napa Valley restaurant review column, and contribute other pieces on local Napa news.
+I also work as a ghostwriter.
+Some of the more interesting ghostwriting projects have been encyclopedia articles on the American West (this probably makes more sense if I tell you I have a Master’s degree in Early American History), forewords to books, and a celebrity chef’s blog.

 I think of myself as a human aggregator (I told you this was going to get marketingy).
 I eat, sleep, breathe holistic wellness.
 This blog is a collection of information on wellness based on my personal experience practicing the tips and tools I acquire from my therapist, readings, and daily life.